connor-makowski/type_enforced/README.md

         - e.g. `Literal['a', 'b']` will require any passed values that are equal (`==`) to `'a'` or `'b'`.
             - This compares the value of the passed input and not the type of the passed input.
         - Note: Multiple types can be passed in the same `Literal`.
+        - Note: Literals are evaluated after type checking occurs.
     - `Callable`
         - Essentially creates a union of:
             - `staticmethod`, `classmethod`, `types.FunctionType`, `types.BuiltinFunctionType`, `types.MethodType`, `types.BuiltinMethodType`, `types.GeneratorType`
     - Note: Other functions might have support, but there are not currently tests to validate them
         - Feel free to create an issue (or better yet a PR) if you want to add tests/support
+- `Constraint` validation.
+    - This is a special type of validation that allows passed input to be validated.
+        - Standard and custom constraints are supported.
+    - This is useful for validating that a passed input is within a certain range or meets a certain criteria.
+    - Note: The constraint is checked after type checking occurs.
+    - Note: See the example below or technical [constraint](https://connor-makowski.github.io/type_enforced/type_enforced/utils.html#Constraint) and [generic constraint](https://connor-makowski.github.io/type_enforced/type_enforced/utils.html#GenericConstraint) docs for more information.
+    ```

 ## Interactive Example